Danielecina/arancina-is-the-way/README.md

 # 🍘 Arancina is the only way 🍘
 [![Coverage Status][coverall-svg]][coverall-io]

-This Chrome extension is thinked after a crazy night.
+This Chrome extension was born after a crazy night.
-I'm a developer born in Palermo in Sicily and in my land we protect with really passion the word Arancina.
+I'm a developer from Palermo, Sicily and in my land we protect with strong passion the word Arancina.
-Maybe there isn't really a reason to hate other inflections of this word but there is something inside me that hurts when I hear this crippled word.
+Maybe there isn't really a reason to hate other inflections of this word but there is something inside me that hurts when I hear it crippled.

-This pain also expanded during reading over time
+This pain also expanded while reading over time
-So if you are wondering why this extension exists I think it is not for you This extension help all people that, like me, need to resolves this pain.
+So if you are wondering why this extension exists, I think it is not for you This extension help all people that, like me, need to resolve this pain.
-Enjoy, install and spread with the hope that this word will be corrected
+Enjoy, install it and spread it with the hope that this word will be corrected all over the world!

 ## 🏢 Architecture
 </div>

 #### Manifest.json
-Manifest.json is a most important part of application configuration.
+Manifest.json is the most important part of application configuration.
-This file contains chrome the configuration.
+This file contains the Chrome configuration.
 You can [see more info here](https://developer.chrome.com/docs/extensions/mv3/intro/)

 #### Pages
-*Popup* contains the react app code.
+*Popup* contains the React app code.
-*Content* contains all messages listerer.
-This file is the unique that can comunicate and see the user DOM.
+*Content* contains all messages listeners.
+This file is the only that can communicate with and access the user DOM.
-*Background* control the interaction event of user with chrome tab and send messages that was listened to content.ts to trigger specific functionality.
+*Background* controls the interaction events of users with Chrome tab and send messages to content.ts to trigger specific functionality.

 #### Communication from pages
-Each file doesn't know what the other does.
-All logics are connected to`chrome.tabs.sendMessage`.
+Each file doesn't know what the others do.
+All logics are connected to `chrome.tabs.sendMessage`.
 A message is an action that have an instruction for specific area.
-It is composed from a type(*required*) and a payload
+It is composed by a type(*required*) and a payload

 <div align="center">